Why It Exists

 When to Use Kong

-- Need a centralized API gateway with auth and rate limiting
+- You need a centralized API gateway with auth and rate limiting

-- Managing multiple APIs/microservices behind one entry point
+- You're managing multiple APIs/microservices behind one entry point

 - Kubernetes environments needing an ingress controller